zainab-ali/reasoning-with-async-rust/docs/markdown.md

 NOTE: We want to define dependencies, we don't really govern execution.

 ---
+class: aim-start-a-graph
 # Aim: Start a graph of units

+ - Start the slideshow graph.
- - Start a hardcoded graph.
+ - Start an arbitrary graph.
  - Model the graph as data.
  - View units of work as data.
  - How to share state.